 - Airport Sub, Buffalo-Charles, Gratiot Town/Kettering, Gratiot Woods, a portion of Hamtramck, Pingree Park and West End neighborhoods

-Why aren’t you converting my community?
+Why aren’t you converting my neighborhood now?

-- Constructing, modernizing and expanding new substations
+- Constructing, modernizing, and expanding new substations

 - Trimming trees near power lines